Michelmores Michelmores

 Recent experience

-Acting in a Will challenge which proceeded to a full trial.
-My client was defending the action.
-There was a joint expert report saying the deceased did lack mental capacity to make the Will.
+Acting for the successful Defendant in Ramsey v Ramsay [2015] All ER (D) 32.
+In this case, there was a joint expert report saying that the deceased did lack mental capacity to make the Will.
 Despite the report, through meticulous research and preparation for the trial, I was able to prove the Deceased did not lack capacity.
-The Will stood and my client won.
+The Will stood and my client won

 Insight